Cosmian/kms/documentation/docs/cli/enclaves.md

 ### new-database

-Initialize a new client-secret encrypted database and return the secret (SQLCipher only).
+Initialize a new user encrypted database and return the secret (SQLCipher only).

 This secret is only displayed once and is not stored anywhere on the server.
 The secret must be set in the `kms_database_secret` property of the CLI `kms.json` configuration file to use the encrypted database.